cloudmaven/documentation/pages/aws/aws_hipaa.md

   - The HCDS is deleted
   - Log files are archived to preserve a complete record of operation for the HCDS

-## Plan of action for this HCDS Proof of Concept
+#### Plan of action for this HCDS Proof of Concept

-0. Follow the existing notes/guidelines and translate into this document
+0. Write up the procedural
 1. Create a system architecture and diagram
   - Anticipate <new data to EMR> pipeline
   - Anticipate <IOT to VM> pipeline
   - Anticipate changes to <PHI > VM> process
+  - AWS is the big box
+  - VPC is inside
+  - Public and Private subnets are inside VPC
+  - NAT gateway inside the Public subnet box
+  - Internet Gateway on boundary of VPC
+  - S3 Endpoint on boundary of VPC
 2. Create artificial data
   - data manufacturing software
   - generate source artificial data (from EMR)